Reims France: 10 Reasons Why It Is Worth Visiting

 “The characteristic features of Art Deco reflect admiration for the modernity of the machine and for the inherent design qualities of machine-made objects—e.g., relative simplicity, planarity, symmetry, and unvaried repetition of elements.
 Art Deco objects often showcase simple, clean shapes, usually with a “streamlined” look; ornament that is geometric or stylized from representational forms such as florals, animals, and sun rays; and use of man-made substances, including plastics, vita-glass, and reinforced concrete, often combined with such natural materials as jade, silver, ivory, and chrome.”Britannica

-If you will be visiting Reims for Art Deco, the two famous Art Deco buildings you can visit are the Bibliothèque Carnegie (Carnegie Library of Reims) and Les Halles du Boulingrin (Market).
+If you plan to visit Reims for Art Deco, what are the two buildings you must see?
+They are Bibliothèque Carnegie (Carnegie Library of Reims) and Les Halles du Boulingrin (Market).

 When you visit, and before you reach the gate of Carnegie Library, it will seem like it’s only an ordinary building.
-But, by the time you get closer, you’ll notice the details.
+But, you should notice the details when you get closer.

 Bibliothèque Carnegie is open Tuesday to Saturday: